omichels/omichels.github.io/zerodowntime-aks.md

 ## Use a cluster containing of 2 node pools

-We enhance our cluster with an addional nodepool, which will host the running services, while we are upgradeing the first nodepool onto a higher version.
+We enhance our cluster with an addional nodepool, which will host the running services, while we are upgrading the first nodepool onto a higher version.

 `$ export RESOURCE_GROUP=rg-aks-test; export CLUSTER_NAME=k8scluster`

+I will reuse these environment Vars in this example

 `$ az aks nodepool add --resource-group $RESOURCE_GROUP  --cluster-name $CLUSTER_NAME --node-vm-size Standard_DS2_v2 --name second --node-count 2`

-## We are running now a cluster with 2 node pools, next step is to shift all running services onto the new cluster nodes
+## Now We are running a cluster with 2 node pools, next step is to shift all running services onto the new cluster nodes

 `$ kubectl get nodes -o wide`